-You may vote your LP Units at the Annual Meeting even if you have previously submitted your vote.
-To vote at the Annual Meeting, log in at www.virtualshareholdermeeting.com/SPLP2020.
+You may vote your LP Units at the Annual Meeting even if you have previously submitted your vote prior Annual То the Annual Meeting. the Meeting. vote log in to at at www.virtualshareholdermeeting.com/SPLP2021.
 You will need your unique control number included on your proxy card (printed in the box and marked by the arrow) or on the instructions that accompanied your proxy materials.
 If you are the beneficial owner of LP Units held in "street name" through a bank, broker or other nominee, please follow the instructions provided by your broker, trustee or nominee.